 - Serve undergraduate students,

-- Include pre- and post-experience guidance and opportunities for student growth,
+- Include pre- and post-experience guidance plans and opportunities for student growth,

-- Focus on an immersion experience of 5 full-days minimally (120 hours),
+- Focus on an immersion experience of 5 full-days minimum (120 hours),

 - Assess the students' learning on the project objectives and submit a final project report, and